 Jere Whitson Elementary is one of twenty schools at Putnam County School District in Tennessee, but they face some very unique challenges.
-In addition to serving a largely transient, high poverty population, many of the school’s students are also English language learners.
+In addition to serving a largely transient, high poverty population, many of the school’s students are also English learners (EL).
 To meet the needs of their students, educators at Jere Whitson knew they needed to level the playing field by addressing a variety of knowledge gaps in their classrooms, particularly in math.

 “We were researching different ways to close the math gap,” said Thomas Fuhrman, Principal at Jere Whitson.
 “We needed help engaging our students without losing out on rigor.”

 But finding a rigorous program was only part of the challenge.
-Assessing the math knowledge of some of their ELL students was an even bigger issue.
+Assessing the math knowledge of some of their EL students was an even bigger issue.
 As third grade teacher Kevin Moss explained, he and many of many of his colleagues were working with kids whose main focus was “listening to the English language and trying to pick up different words and phrases, which made it difficult to judge their skill level in math.”Keep Reading...

 With their students’ specific needs in mind, Fuhrman and his team looked at a variety of math supplements and ultimately decided on visual instructional program ST Math®.
 The program’s scaffolding of concrete to abstract concepts, non-verbal approach, and engaging visuals all pointed to a perfect fit.